tylertitsworth/5th-age-srd/Classes/Monk.md

 #### Ki Power

-_Soulblade:_ As a free action, spend a ki point to imbue a weapon you wield as a true magic item for a +1 bonus to attacks and damage, +2 at 5th level, and +3 at 8th until the end of the battle.
-On your next hit with it, deal one extra WEAPON die damage, twice at 5th level, and thrice at 8th.
+_Soulblade:_ As a free action, spend a ki point to imbue a weapon you wield as a true magic item for a +1 bonus to attacks and damage, +2 at champion tier, and +3 at epic tier until the end of the battle.
+On your next hit with it, deal one extra WEAPON die damage, twice at champion tier, and thrice at epic tier.

 ##### Adventurer Feat